Rony-star666/GFNet_Alzheimer_49088847/recognition/GFNet_Alzheimer_49088847/README.md

 | matplotlib | 3.10.5 |
 | pillow | 11.0.0 |
 | tqdm | 4.67.1 |
+- **Reproducibility**: We set a fixed random seed (42) for initialization and data splitting to ensure results are reproducible.
+The code calls torch.manual_seed, random.seed, and numpy seed to synchronize randomness.
+For complete determinism, you can additionally set torch.backends.cudnn.deterministic = True and torch.backends.cudnn.benchmark = False, though this may slow down training.
+All model weights and training logs can be saved to allow result verification.
+Given the same seed and environment, you should obtain very similar performance (around 0.81 test accuracy).
+Minor differences may occur due to non-deterministic GPU operations, but these are negligible for overall metrics

 ## Results
 After training on the ADNI MRI slices, the GFNet model achieved strong performance in distinguishing AD vs NC: